AlfredIbanga/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hello!
+Hi!
 I'm Alfred Ibanga 🤓, a data analyst with a passion for turning data into actionable insights.
 I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->